MaxOudin/monsite/README.md

 # README

+Welcome to the professional website of Maxime Oudin, Ruby On Rails fullstack web developer

-This README would normally document whatever steps are necessary to get the application up and running.
+This README would normally document whatever steps are necessary to get the application up and running. z
 Things you may want to cover:

 * Ruby version